joan325/TheReckoner/src/content/uncategorized/screaming-silent-screams-jessica-zhu.md

 pubDate: 2019-11-01T03:06:34.978Z
 description: "Article."
 author: "reckoner_staff"
-heroImage: "/blog-placeholder-4.jpg"
+heroImage: "../../assets/placeholders/blog-placeholder-4.jpg"
 tags: ["Uncategorized"]
 ---

 Screaming Silent Screams

 I know a place where the sun's warmth cannot reach

 Where the light is cold

 Throwing the sharp angles of frozen stone into perspective

 Oblong shadows seeking to drown in one another

 Casting the world into darkness

 I know a place where the world stands still

 As if frozen in sorrow

 The rows of stone unfeeling

 All motion stopped in this quiet place

 Unaffected by its ever-changing surroundings

 I know a place that ignores its surroundings

 Stuck in time

 Unmoved by the cries of those who knelt

 Among the dew-covered grass in the early hours of morning

 And stood silently in the snow

 I know a place that silently observes those whose screams

 Cannot be heard

 Regrets drowning in the crowds of people passing by

 Screaming screams that never leave the lips

 Unable to turn back time

 I know a place where you never wanted me to be

 Where the light is cold

 The rows of stone unfeeling

 Among the dew-covered grass in the early hours of morning

 Unable to turn back time